roshnadhakal/projects/README.md

+# Grocery Website
-This project is a grocery website created using PHP in frontend and Apex oracle for backened data storation.
+This project is created using PHP in frontend and Apex oracle for backened data storation.
 A oracle app is for admin and trader dashboard access.